Grellheist/swimmer/README.md

 - Prisma I'm still looking at the docs to figure out how I'm going to proceed, and I will update this README when I do figure it out.

+- After finally figuring out how to use Prisma with NextJS 13.3 to create a post, now the problem is fetching all the existing posts.
+However, I do feel like I have a pretty good idea on how to do that and that one shouldn't take too long.
+Creating a post was super hard to figure out though, because documentation isn't very available for the newest versions and most tutorials are super outdated.

 ### Disclaimer

 I was going to brand this as Swimmer with a fish as the pet but my